 Barataria - Lafitte is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-As is often the case in a small town, Barataria - Lafitte doesn't have a public transportation system that people use for their commute.
+Barataria - Lafitte is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Barataria - Lafitte in 2022 was $32,397, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
 This equates to an annual income of $129,588 for a family of four.
 However, Barataria - Lafitte contains both very wealthy and poor people as well.